parthasarathy27/Python-Practice/README.md

 ## Contact

-For any questions or feedback, please contact [your name](mailto:your.email@example.com).
+For any questions or feedback, please contact [Email](mailto:parthasarathyg2002@gmail.com).

 ---